 RR10 - How the Courts are interpreting HSE guidance and health and safety regulations

-Recent HSE guidance has included an introductory paragraph which
+Recent HSE guidance has included an introductory paragraph which states:

 This guidance is issued by the Health and Safety Executive.
 Following the guidance is not compulsory and you are free to take other action.
 But if you do follow the guidance you will normally be doing enough to comply with the law.
 Health and safety inspectors seek to secure compliance with the law and may refer to this guidance as illustrating good practice.